LoreSchaeffer/NBTRecipes/README.md

 {
   // Recipe type.
 For furnace recipes you can use one of: [SMELTING, BLASTING, SMOKING, CAMPFIRE_COOKING] "type": "smelting",
   // Furnace input.
+Exactly one recipe choice, which can be an array with multiple elements.
   "input": [
-    // Multiple item choices can be specified for one ingredient.
-    // In case metadata (name/lore/nbt) is attached to an item, all choices are matched as EXACT.
     { "material": "diamond_helmet" },
     { "material": "diamond_chestplate" },
     { "material": "diamond_leggings" },